Emotional Support Dog Requirements

 - The ESA letter should include the therapist’s license number, date, and direct contact information

-If you have a certificate without a legitimate ESA letter, landlords and airlines may not honor and respect your rights as an emotional support animal handler.
+If you have a certificate without a legitimate ESA letter, landlords may not honor and respect your rights as an emotional support animal handler.

 6. Emotional Support Dog Vest Options

 An emotional support dog does not need to wear a special vest.
 However, some handlers prefer to have one.
 The ESD vest is a great way to identify your canine as a “working” dog and will help eliminate the confusion and questions you may encounter from the public.
 This is not to be confused with a service dog vest.
-You may also choose to allow your Emotional Support Animal to work as a Therapy Dog to help others in stressful environments such as an airport.
+You may also choose to allow your Emotional Support Animal to work as a Therapy Dog to help others in stressful environments.
 A certified therapy dog is not the same as an emotional support animal and has different requirements.

 7. Can my ESD go into restaurants or markets with me?